Jayshah6699/AlgoVis/Pathfinding Simulator/README.md

 # Pathfinding-Simulator
-This a fun project in which i have made a fun website based on html css and javascript.
+This a fun project in which we have made a fun website based on html css and javascript.

 This website includes various algorithms like